 This rather cynical manipulation of sincerity is indicative of the wider tone of Trudeau’s book and, it seems to me, his political style.
 Ultimately this means one of two things.
 It is reflective of his own authorial voice or that of his strategists.
 Either way it makes for painful reading, as foolish as it may be to expect much from a political memoir serving as cover for what amounts to a lengthy campaign speech.
 At one point, astoundingly, Trudeau even suggests that as a small child he learned necessary leadership skills when he tried to settle a play-fight between his brothers.
 Common Ground frequently mines personal history for present political gain, rendering it at once shallow and tedious.

 Much of Trudeau’s claim to be doing politics differently has to do with the simple fact that he isn’t Stephen Harper.
 Trudeau gets mocked for being the “selfie PM,” while Harper seems best characterized as someone who unironically dons an ugly Christmas sweater.
 But where Harper’s tactics were culled from calculating right-wing think tanks, Trudeau’s public relations strategy takes its cue from his career as a primary school teacher, retrofitted with the latest ersatz “insights” and “innovations” of “influencers.”
-Judged by what he chooses to reveal to us in Common Ground, which includes the speeches attached in the appendix, Trudeau’s pedagogical style attempts to draw out his student’s nascent abilities and interests, providing them with the opportunity to participate and collaborate in the exercise at hand.
+Judged by what he chooses to reveal to us in Common Ground, which includes the speeches attached in the appendix, Trudeau’s pedagogical style attempts to draw out his students’s nascent abilities and interests, providing them with the opportunity to participate and collaborate in the exercise at hand.
 Such is the ideal.
 Meanwhile he, the knowing teacher, provides the necessary “leadership.”
 Those with less knowledge, experience, and pragmatic maturity, not only learn the answers, they do so while feeling as if they’re the ones responsible for that achievement.

 It seems plausible to suggest, as Trudeau himself does in his book, that he has simply translated this style from the classroom to the town hall.
 It’s unclear whether or not he has thought through this analogy to the end, with its rather condescending implications for the intelligence of and respect due to Canadians as citizens.
 And although Trudeau acknowledges in his memoir that he has made mistakes, they’re relentlessly self-flattering.
 Time and again they provide him with the opportunity to “learn,” hence with a chance to display his pragmatic “leadership skills.”
 However, the veneer of approachability and open-mindedness doesn’t manage to conceal the fact that Trudeau’s political thinking and policy programme is largely settled.
 (To wit: his longstanding preference for ranked ballots nixed electoral reform.)